 And then Takashi Shimura enters the movie and everything changes.
 There’s a commotion in town.
 A child is being held hostage by a bandit who was discovered during a burglary.
 And a samurai, Kambei Shimada(Shimura), is seen cutting off his top-knot and having his head shaved like a priest.
 There’s no reward, it’s simply a good deed, and this samurai is obviously not too proud.

 Into the gathering crowd, two notable spectators gather.
 The first is a young samurai Katsushiro (Isao Kimura).
 Kimura had made his debut in Stray Dog as the object of Toshiro Mifune’s quest and Kurosawa had used him in a bit part in Ikiru, and this is a big role for him.
 The second, center stage carrying an enormous sword, as if he was compensating for something, is Kikuchiyo (Toshiro Mifune).
-Like everyone else they’re curious about what Kambei is up to and with a deft bit of unrelated action to the main plot, Kurosawa is able to bring together a good chunk of the principle cast.
+Like everyone else they’re curious about what Kambei is up to and with a deft bit of unrelated action to the main plot, Kurosawa is able to bring together a good chunk of the principal cast.

 With the offer of a pair of rice balls, Kambei the monk gets the thief to let his guard down.
 We don’t see what happens, but Kambei rushes in and moments later the thief stumbles out, to die in slow motion as the wind blows dust around him.
 This might be the very first slow motion death on film and it’s a staggering one.